alexthemaster/sharex-server/README.md

 ## Upload handling and filename strategy

--   Filenames are generated as: `${nanoid(this.filenameLength)}.${mimeSubtype}` where `mimeSubtype` is taken from the uploaded file's `mimetype.split("/")[1]`.
+-   Filenames are generated as: `${nanoid(this.filenameLength)}.{ext}` where `ext` is the uploaded file's original extension.
 -   A collision safeguard checks whether a file with the generated name already exists and regenerates once if necessary.
-The probability of collision is extremely low with `nanoid`.
+The probability of collision is [extremely low](https://zelark.github.io/nano-id-cc/) with `nanoid`.

 ---